quickapps/docs/en/developers/events.md

 QuickAppsCMS's events system is composed of three primary elements:

 - `Event Listener`: An event listeners class implementing the EventListener interface.
 - `Event Handler`: A method in your your listener class which take care of a single event.
 - `Event`: Name of the event. e.g.: `FormHelper.input`.

-Semantic: An Event Listener class, may listen to many Events.
+An Event Listener class, may listen to many Events.
 But a Event Handler can only responds to a single Event.

 All `Event Listener` classes must implement the `\Cake\Event\EventListener` interface and provide the `implementedEvents()` method.
-This method must return an associative array with all Event names that the class will handle.
+This method must return an associative array with all Event names the class will handle.
 For example:

     public function implementedEvents() {
         return [